ljb26675/team2_final/README.md

 ## What we did

 Javier (Image analysis script) -> Image channels segmentation, find contours, select the biggest area and calculate centroid using Hu moments.
 Then analyze color of this particular pixel, and publish results to the /analysis topic.
 This script also calculates distance from the robot to the wall using the depth camera.

+All -> General coordination of the project, scripts merging, debugging, and testing, and trying to find solutions to the problems during execution.